 Our monthly newsletter educates you on important estate planning issues

-We serve the entire state of Georgia and Tennessee
+We serve the entire state of Georgia, Tennessee, and Texas

 We have hundreds, if not thousands, of testimonials from satisfied clients.
 You can find many of those testimonials from clients on this website.
 You can find others in our book, Estate Planning for the Modern Family: A Georgian’s Guide to Wills, Trusts, and Powers of Attorney.
 These are their words, not ours: